Accessibility statement

 Non-compliance with the accessibility regulations

 Many older PDFs are not accessible in a number of ways including missing document structure and missing metadata.
 However, they can be searched, and can be read using screen reader software.
-We aim to go through and make all PDFs on the site fully accessible in 2022.
-A more specific timeframe for this will be provided shortly.
+We are exploring ways to make the content in these PDFs as accessible as possible.
 Any new PDFs or Word documents we publish will meet accessibility standards.

-A small number of videos do not have captions and/or transcripts.
-The missing content is currently in the process of being uploaded and we aim to have this completed in 2022.
-A more specific timeframe will be provided shortly.
+Four videos on the site do not have captions and/or transcripts.
+The missing content is currently in the process of being created and we aim to have this completed in Summer 2024.

 Disproportionate burden